 Notice to Industry – Updates to the federal management of chronic wasting disease in farmed cervids

-June 30, 2017 – Ottawa, ON - The Canadian Food Inspection Agency (CFIA) is updating its national chronic wasting disease (CWD) program to better focus on disease prevention and risk management.
+December 12, 2017 – Ottawa, ON – The Canadian Food Inspection Agency (CFIA) is updating its national chronic wasting disease (CWD) program to better focus on disease prevention and risk management.
+A three-month extension to the implementation date has been granted to give producers, regional administrators and status assessors, provinces and territories more time to prepare for the upcoming change.

 Disease management is a shared responsibility.
 Efforts to eradicate CWD in the farmed cervid population have not been successful.
 As a result, the CFIA's new approach aims to reduce the risk of the disease spreading by encouraging producers to adopt strong risk mitigation measures.

-As of January 1, 2019, the CFIA's response and compensation will only apply if the affected producer has been enrolled in and compliant with a VHCP for at least 12 months.
+- Starting April 1, 2019, the CFIA will only respond to and compensate affected producers who have been enrolled in and compliant with a VHCP for at least 12 months.

 CFIA's response includes movement controls, ordering destruction and disposal of infected herds, and providing compensation to producers.

-More information about VHCPs is available in the Accredited Veterinarian's Manual, chapter 13.
+More information about VHCP is available in the Accredited Veterinarian Manual, chapter 13.

 - June 30, 2017: Announcement of program change to producers, associations and other affected organizations.

-- December 31, 2017: Implementation of program change.
-After December 31, 2017, producers need to enroll in a VHCP to be eligible for response and compensation.
+- April 1, 2018: New program starts.
+As of this date, producers need to be enrolled in a VHCP to be eligible for CFIA response and compensation.

-- January 1, 2018 – December 31, 2018: During this transition period, producers should contact the regional administrator of the VHCP available in their area and consider enrolling in the program in order to control de risk of CWD entering their herd and to be eligible for federal response and compensation.
+- April 1, 2018 to March 31, 2019: During this transition period, producers should contact the regional administrator of the VHCP available in their area and consider enrolling in the program in order to control the risk of CWD entering their herd and to be eligible for federal response and compensation.

-- January 1, 2019: Full implementation of program change.
-As of January 1, 2019, only producers that have been enrolled in and compliant with a VHCP for at least 12 months will be eligible for CFIA's response and compensation.
+- April 1, 2019: Full implementation of program change.
+As of this date, only producers that have been enrolled in and compliant with a VHCP for at least 12 months will be eligible for the CFIA's full response and compensation.

 - Date modified: